Kode-design/Disorderly-Conduct/README.md

 # Disorderly Conduct

 Disorderly Conduct is a browser-based, side-scrolling crime caper inspired by the high-stakes energy of classic open-world getaways.
-Built with vanilla HTML, CSS, and JavaScript, the game walks you through a fully scripted convenience-store heist that swiftly goes sideways.
+Built with vanilla HTML, CSS, and JavaScript, the game walks you through a fully scripted convenience-store heist—now centered on ripping the shop's BC2 cryptocurrency wallet—that swiftly goes sideways.

 ## Features

 - **Operational timeline HUD** – A mission tracker, radio comms log, intel feed, and dual Heat/Focus meters keep the score readable.
 Focus drifts with mistakes while the heat meter pumps into the ambient synth mix.
 - **Expanded customization** – Randomize or hand-pick an alias, mix jacket, pant, accent, glove, and shoe palettes, and choose a mask style and attitude that remix dialogue beats and comms flavor.
 - **Ambient audio engine** – Toggle a procedural synth bed that swells with rising heat and fractures when focus crumbles.
 Short stingers punctuate successes, failures, and dispatch chatter.
-- **Interactive minigames** – Crack the convenience-store mag-lock with a precision keyboard sequence, then reroute the CCTV junction via an arrow-key circuit trace before you breach the clerk.
+- **Interactive minigames** – Crack the convenience-store mag-lock with a precision keyboard sequence, reroute the CCTV junction via an arrow-key circuit trace, then siphon the BC2 wallet through a neon crypto-hacking handshake.
 - **Reactive tutorial** – Dynamic obstacles, accomplice callouts, timeline pulses, and intel alerts respond to delays, collisions, or hesitations, ratcheting pressure as the clerk reaches for the panic alarm.
 - **Inevitable finale** – Police box you in, the accomplice disappears down a side street, and the capture overlay chronicles how the run imploded.